ThinkP-Arup/FE-Tests/javascript/javascript.md

 ```
 In the above syntax, the `datatype` within the square brackets must be

-A. An integer
+>A. An integer

-B. A String
+>B. A String

-C. An object
+>C. An object

-D. None of the mentioned
+>D. None of the mentioned

 #### 16.
 How could you write a method on instance of a date which will give you next day?
 Write a code snippet.

 #### 17.
-How does JavaScript store dates in a date object?
+How does JavaScript store dates in a `date object`?

-A. The number of milliseconds since January 1st, 1970
+>A. The number of milliseconds since January 1st, 1970

-B. The number of days since January 1st, 1900
+>B. The number of days since January 1st, 1900

-C. The number of seconds since Netscape's public stock offering.
+>C. The number of seconds since Netscape's public stock offering.

-D. None of the above
+>D. None of the above

 #### 18.
 Which of the following is not considered a JavaScript operator?

-A. new
+>A. new
 B. this
 C. delete
 D. typeof